MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Observations and Data Processing

-The MeerKAT primary beam full width half maximum (FWHM) is approximately $67.9' \times 65.3'$ at 1.28~GHz; it varies from $\sim$100$'$ at the low end of the frequency band to $\sim$55$'$ at the high frequency end of the band \citep{Mauch2020, Heywood2022}.
-The northern relic and PMN J1033--4335 are located $\sim$52$'$ from the pointing centre, i.e. 1.5$\times$ the half power beam width (HPBW) at 1.28~GHz.
-The southern relic is closer to the pointing centre and lies roughly at the 1.28~GHz HPBW.
-The location of the two relics far from the pointing centre means that their MeerKAT flux estimates are highly uncertain (see Section~3.1).
-For the same reason, reliable in-band spectral index and polarisation analysis are not feasible.
-ORC~J1027--4422 resides $\sim$26.4$'$ ($\sim$0.8$\times$ HPBW at 1.28 GHz) from the pointing centre.
+The MeerKAT primary beam full width half maximum (FWHM) is approximately $67.9\arcmin \times 65.3\arcmin$ at 1.3~GHz; it varies from $\sim$100\arcmin\ at the low frequency end of the L-band to $\sim$55\arcmin\ at its high frequency end \citep{Mauch2020, Heywood2022, deVilliers2022}.
+The northern relic and PMN J1033--4335 are located $\sim$52\arcmin\ from the pointing centre, i.e. 1.5$\times$ the half power beam width (HPBW) at 1.3~GHz, while the southern relic lies roughly at the 1.3~GHz HPBW, and ORC~J1027--4422 resides $\sim$26.4\arcmin\ from the pointing centre ($\sim$0.8$\times$ HPBW at 1.3~GHz).
+This means that our flux estimates at the high-frequency end of the band, where the primary beam correction is large and our sensitivity to extended structures is somewhat diminished, have large uncertainties (for details see Section~3.1.1).
+Consequently, reliable in-band spectral index and polarisation analysis of the above sources is not feasible.